chahatgupta1234/Rule-Engine-with-AST/README.md

 # Frontend
 cd ../frontend
 npm install

 Environment Variables: Create a .env file in the backend directory and set the following variables:

-plaintext
-Copy code
 MONGODB_URI=your_mongodb_connection_string
 PORT=5000

-Start the Application: First, start the backend server:
+Start the Application: First, start the backend server: cd backend npm start

-bash
-Copy code
-cd backend
-npm start
-Then, in a new terminal window, start the frontend application:
+Then, in a new terminal window, start the frontend application: cd frontend npm start

-bash
-Copy code
-cd frontend
-npm start
 Open the Application: Visit http://localhost:3000 in your web browser.